|

 How to view a Section Break

-You can see the section breaks in your document in many views, but
+You can see the Section breaks in your document in many views, but

 in draft view they are easiest to recognize.
-Once you insert the section break
+Once you insert the

 a double dotted line appears from one side of your document to the other.